chenhaoran176879/chenhaoran176879.github.io/_pages/about.md

 -  *2023.09 - 2024,12*, Student Researcher in Wuhan Artificial Intelligence Research, Wuhan.
 -  *2021.11 - 2022.01*, Researcher on Fire Recoginition in XinAo Group, Beijing.
 -  *2021.06 - 2021.10*, Game Develop in Bytedance, Beijing.

+# 🏀 Interest
+- I found not only my passion in scientific research, but also in a colorful lifestyle.